WHAT ARE JOB SKILLS?

 For people with skilled or highly skilled work backgrounds, winning SSD benefits can become more complicated.
 If a judge believes that you possess transferable job skills from your past work, then she will find that you can do other jobs using your skills.

-However, some skills cannot be used to an important degree in any other jobs.
+However, some skills cannot be used to some degree in any other jobs.
 For example, being a coal miner is a highly skilled job.
 But, those specific skills are only used in a mine or a for a job in a mine setting.
 Coal miners do not have the skills, for example, to become a secretary.
 To be useful in the job market, skills need to transfer to other jobs.
 If they don’t transfer, then that fact might prove you cannot work.

 An understanding of job skills is one of the best reasons to hire an SSD attorney with experience.
 Your attorney should have in depth knowledge of the DOT and understand whether or not you have job skills.
 Next, your attorney should know whether or not your job skills can transfer to other jobs.